drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo chown orangepi /usr/local/share/java/webapps

 You can copy TJWS jar/zip files now.
-It can be done using scp command or downloading lib files using wget or curl.
-I use wget because  I have always a machine running TJWS and it’s the easiest way.
+It can be done using `scp` command or downloading lib files using `wget` or `curl`.
+I use `wget` because  I have always a machine running TJWS and it’s the easiest way.
-The following files required to run TJWS as application server:
+The following files required to run TJWS as an application server:

 | Name   | Comment |
 | -------- | ------- |